A Robust Color Edge Detection Algorithm Based on Quaternion Hardy Filter: Preliminaries

 where $\mathcal{H}[f]$ denotes the Hilbert transform of $f$ and is defined by

 The Fourier transform of an analytic $f_a$ defined in (\ref{Eq.1D analytic signal}) is given by

 where $w\in\mathbb{R}$.

-A natural extension of the analytic signal from 1D to 4D space in the quaternion setting is called quaternion analytic signal \cite{quaternion}.
-It was proposed by B\"ulow and Sommer \cite{Hypercomplex signals Sommer} using partial and total Hilbert transform associated with QFT.
-Give a 2D quaternion valued signal $f$.
-Combining with its own quaternion partial and total Hilbert transform, we get a quaternion analytic signal $f_q$ \cite{Hypercomplex signals Sommer} as follows
+A natural extension of the analytic signal from 1D to 4D space in the quaternion setting is called quaternion analytic signal.
+It was proposed by B\"ulow and Sommer \cite{B28} using partial and total Hilbert transform associated with QFT.
+Given a 2D quaternion valued signal $f$, combined with its own quaternion partial and total Hilbert transform, then we get a quaternion analytic signal $f_q$ \cite{B28} as follows

 where

 are the quaternion partial Hilbert transform of $f$ along the $x_1$-axis, $x_2$-axis, respectively.
 While

 is the quaternion total Hilbert transform along the $x_1$ and $x_2$ axes.
 By direct computation, the quaternion Fourier transform of quaternion analytic signal is given by